jp2155/hello-world/README.md

 # hello-world
 New repository
-Hi there, IM new to  GitHub.
+Hi there, I am new to  GitHub.
 Nice to meet you!